-We believe we have the financial capacity to fund our existing capital program through our predictable and growing cash flow from operations, access to capital markets, portfolio management including proceeds from potential drop downs of additional natural gas pipeline assets to TC PipeLines, LP, cash on hand and substantial committed credit facilities.
+We believe we have the financial capacity to fund our existing capital program through our predictable and growing cash flow from operations, access to capital markets (including through our At-The-Market (ATM) equity issuance program), our Dividend Reinvestment Plan (DRP), portfolio management including proceeds from potential drop downs of additional natural gas pipeline assets to TC PipeLines, LP, cash on hand and substantial committed credit facilities.

-At September 30, 2017, our current assets were \$5.8 billion and current liabilities were \$13.7 billion, leaving us with a working capital deficit of \$7.9 billion compared to a deficit of \$2.0 billion at December 31, 2016.
+At September 30, 2017, our current assets were \$5.8 billion and current liabilities were \$11.4 billion, leaving us with a working capital deficit of \$5.6 billion compared to a surplus of \$0.4 billion at December 31, 2016.
 Our working capital deficiency is considered to be in the normal course of business and is managed through:

-- our ability to generate cash flow from operations - our access to capital markets - our access to inter-affiliate lending - approximately \$9.1 billion of unutilized, unsecured credit facilities.
+- our ability to generate cash flow from operations - our access to capital markets - approximately \$9.1 billion of unutilized, unsecured credit facilities.